bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   so it can easily explain things better than just using vanilla ChatGPT.
 In addition to the auto-complete, I found it extremely useful because it was usually faster and more helpful than trying to lookup the documentation on the web myself.
-I will say there was one or two instances where it was giving me the answer I wanted, and I had a hunch that an even better solution would be for it to answer AND point to the original documentation (using Retrieval Augmented Generation or something like that).
+I will say there was one or two instances where it was not giving me the answer I wanted, and I had a hunch that an even better solution would be for it to answer AND point to the original documentation (using Retrieval Augmented Generation or something like that).
 Maybe they'll